muziejus/wandering-rocks/README.md

 that takes processing with d3 in order to get it visualized.

 In addition to the instances, I’ve also made note of collisions between two (or more) actors.
-This could be Father Conmee (1) running into Mrs M‘Guinness (1), or it could be Stephen Dedalus (1) hearing the noise of the power plant (2).
+This could be Conmee (1) running into M‘Guinness (2), or it could be Stephen Dedalus (1) hearing the noise of the power plant (2).
 Using the spatiotemporality of the instances, I’ve been able to give a place and time to every collision (there are, for now, 143 of them).
 They are collected in `collisions.csv`.
 Some have locations that aren’t instances.
-For example, Father Conmee looks at the other travelers on the tram as it is riding from Newcomen Bridge to Annelsey Bridge, so I’ve noted points along that path for where that activity happens.
+For example, Conmee looks at the other travelers on the tram as it is riding from Newcomen Bridge to Annesley Bridge, so I’ve noted points along that path for where that activity happens.
 Most collisions, however, do relate to an instance.